Manu404/edmund/README.md

 This will build edmund firmware and tests, run the unit  tests, flash the firmware and open a serial monitor.

-for a list of the available commands
+For a list of the available commands:

 ```
 gollum help
 ```

-## testing the stuff do things this stuff is supposed to do
+## testing the stuff do the things the stuff is supposed to do

 Test were written to meet three goals: